-When most people hear “occupational therapy,” they often think of children or injury rehab.
+When most people hear the term “occupational therapy,” they often think of children or rehabilitation for injuries.
 But occupational therapy (OT) is also a valuable support for adults facing everyday challenges, physical, emotional, or cognitive.

 Whether you’re recovering from surgery, living with a chronic condition, or just struggling to keep up with daily tasks, OT can make a big difference.